sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 #### [Install-script](single-node/script.md)

 The [install-script](single-node/script.md) is recommended for on-premises deployments to unsupported cloud environments.
-You can also use it to set up Linux VMs for your own machine images.
+It allows you to set up Sourcegraph instances in Linux VMs

 >NOTE: Deploying with machine images requires technical expertise and the ability to maintain and manage your own infrastructure.